cloudflare/terraform-provider-cloudflare/website/docs/r/byo_ip_prefix.html.markdown

 * `prefix_id` - (Required) The assigned Bring-Your-Own-IP prefix ID.
 * `description` - (Optional) The description of the prefix.
 * `advertisement` - (Optional) Whether or not the prefix shall be announced.
-A prefix can be activated or deactivated once every 15 minutes.
+A prefix can be activated or deactivated once every 15 minutes (attempting more regular updates will trigger rate limiting).
 Valid values: `on` or `off`.

 ## Import